minion6011/Kcal-App/README.md

 You can use auto-py-to-exe (recommended version 2.45.1) to convert your app to .exe

-For .exe files only the normal version is available because the one with the A.I. requires an api token
 - Google Gemini version 2.0 is used for A.I.

 # Requirements